lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 394

-integrity of the free software distribution system which is
+integrity of the free software distribution classes which is

 395